GSA/search-gov-website/_about/security.md

 We have an ATO (Authorization to Operate) from the General Services Administration.
 Active customers can request a meeting to review security package documentation.
 Please [contact us](mailto:search@gsa.gov) with any questions.

 ## Reporting a Vulnerability
 Services operated by the U.S. General Services Administration (GSA) are covered by the GSA Vulnerability Disclosure Program (VDP).

-See the GSA Vulnerability Disclosure Policy at (https://www.gsa.gov/vulnerability-disclosure-policy) for details including:
+See the [GSA Vulnerability Disclosure Policy](https://www.gsa.gov/vulnerability-disclosure-policy) for details including:

 * How to submit a report if you believe you have discovered a vulnerability.
 * Bug bounty scope.